-Frame’s resident cocktail “mixtress” — a title she made for herself (“like a bartender but hotter”) — grew up in a small town in rural Michigan and left to attend the University of Michigan in Ann Arbor on a full ride scholarship to study English and sexuality.
+Frame’s former resident cocktail “mixtress” — a title she made for herself (“like a bartender but hotter”) — grew up in a small town in rural Michigan and left to attend the University of Michigan in Ann Arbor on a full ride scholarship to study English and sexuality.

 After college, Jaz’min decamped to Los Angeles, only to return a year later to her home state to settle in Ferndale.

 While writing an article for a local newspaper on the short-lived but beloved Torino restaurant in Ferndale, she was instead offered a job as hostess at Garrett Lipar’s tasting menu gem.
 After a few months hosting, Torino lost a bartender and Jaz’min moved to barback.
 She began crafting cocktails herself shortly thereafter.

 “I fell into bartending,” Jaz’min says.
 “It was completely accidental.
 But as soon as I started doing that, I quit writing and trying to write for a living because I found something I like to do so much more.”